Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/m/mpi4py/USER.md

 The container also includes some of the OSU MPI benchmarks in `/opt/osu` to check if the MPI implementation functions.

-The container (when used with `SINGULARITY_BINDPATH` of the module) also provides the wrapper script `/runscripts/python-conda` to start the Python command from the conda environment in the container.
-That script is also available outside the container for inspection after loading the module as `$EBROOTMPI4PY/runscripts/python-conda` and you can use that script as a source of inspiration to develop a script that more directly executes your commands or does additional initialisations.
+The container (when used with `SINGULARITY_BINDPATH` of the module) provides the wrapper script `/runscripts/conda-python-simple` to start the Python command from the conda environment in the container.
+That script is also available outside the container for inspection after loading the module as `$RUNSCRIPTS/conda-python-simple` and you can use that script as a source of inspiration to develop a script that more directly executes your commands or does additional initialisations.